TomArcher/signal-and-syntax/content/posts/rain-paradox/index.md

 ### The Thought Experiment

-Imagine you're 328 feet from shelter.
+Imagine you're 328 feet (100 meters) from shelter.
 It’s raining.
 No umbrella.
 You have two options:

-* **Walk** slowly and get drenched from above.
+* **Walk** - exposes you to more rain from above.
-* **Run** and get pelted in the face, but spend less time in the rain.
+* **Run** - reduce vertical exposure but increase the number of raindrops hitting your front.

 Which gets you wetter?

+The paradox lies in competing intuitions:
+- More time in rain = more wetness.
+- Moving faster = more frontal exposure.

 What made this problem compelling was that there wasn’t an obvious answer — and no way (back then) for me to definitively prove my intuition one way or the other.
 It was a thought experiment we debated with intuition and hand-waving